israelmuca/wethos-test/README.md

 - Implement native-like animations to move the picture from the main description, to the top-right corner when we change to the other pages https://css-tricks.com/native-like-animations-for-page-transitions-on-the-web/
 - Remove the data processing from the Capabilities component, send that function to a utils/mapCapabilities function and use that in the store before saving the data
+- Implement a function in the backend that gives a hash or sets a _lastUpdatedDate_.
+Query the API for this data, if it's the same, avoid making another call.